encodia/laravel-health-env-vars/README.md

 This package checks if all variables you need have been set in your `.env` file.

+Starting from **v1.8.0**, you can also ensure a variable has been set to a certain value.

 Some variables are needed in every environment; others only in specific ones.
 For example, you want to be sure that `BUGSNAG_API_KEY` has been set in your production environment, but you don't need this while developing locally.